jeftegoes/AwsOverview/Disaster Recovery.md

 # 1. Introduction

-- Any event that has a negative impact on a company’s business continuity or finances is a disaster.
+- Any event that has a negative impact on a company's business continuity or finances is a disaster.
 - Disaster recovery (DR) is about preparing for and recovering from a disaster.
 - What kind of disaster recovery?
   - On-premise => On-premise: traditional DR, and very expensive.